IBM-Cloud/application-log-analysis/README.md

 In this tutorial, we are going to take a look at how to generate, access and analyze application logs.
 The [documentation for IBM Cloud Log Analysis](https://console.bluemix.net/docs/services/CloudLogAnalysis/index.html) already includes a [tutorial on how to analyze logs for an app deployed in a Kubernetes cluster](https://console.bluemix.net/docs/services/CloudLogAnalysis/containers/tutorials/kibana_tutorial_1.html).
 Therefore, in this guide, we are going to use a Cloud Foundry app.

 Here is a screenshot of the app in this repository.
-Read the full guide at the [IBM Cloud tutorials](https://console.bluemix.net/docs/tutorials/index.html) page.
+Read the full guide at the [IBM Cloud tutorials](https://console.bluemix.net/docs/tutorials/index.html) page: https://console.bluemix.net/docs/tutorials/application-log-analysis.html
 ![](images/loggingApp.png)